 FRR implements all standard routing protocols such as BGP, RIP, OSPF, IS-IS and more (see Feature Matrix), as well as many of their extensions.

 FRR is a high performance suite written primarily in C. It can easily handle full Internet routing tables and is suitable for use on hardware ranging from cheap SBCs to commercial grade routers.
 It is actively used in production by hundreds of companies, universities, research labs and governments.

 FRR is distributed under GPLv2, with development modeled after the Linux kernel.
 Anyone may contribute features, bug fixes, tools, documentation updates, or anything else.

 FRR is a fork of Quagga.

 Traditional routing software is made as a one process program which provides all of the routing protocol functionalities.
 FRR takes a different approach.
 FRR is a suite of daemons that work together to build the routing table.
-There is a daemon for each major supported protocol as well as a middleman daemon (Zebra) which serves as the broker between these daemons and the kernel.
+Each major protocol is implemented in its own daemon, and these daemons talk to a middleman daemon (zebra), which is responsible for coordinating routing decisions and talking to the dataplane.

 An illustration of the large scale architecture is given below.

 +----+ +----+ +-----+ +----+ +----+ +----+ +-----+ |bgpd| |ripd| |ospfd| |ldpd| |pbrd| |pimd| |.....| +----+ +----+ +-----+ +----+ +----+ +----+ +-----+ | | | | | | | +----v-------v--------v-------v-------v-------v--------v | | | Zebra | | | +------------------------------------------------------+ | | | | | | +------v------+ +---------v--------+ +------v------+ | | | | | | | *NIX Kernel | | Remote dataplane | | ........... | | | | | | | +-------------+ +------------------+ +-------------+